 Spring is a great time to start fresh.
 Nature does it and so can we.
-While sometimes it can be hard to shake our winter blues, the spring equinox is a great day to set as day one in our journey toward greater happiness.
+While sometimes it can be hard to shake our winter blues, the spring equinox is a great day to set as day one in our journey on how to be happy.

 Plant a garden